 2. Twirl your way to Springfield Ballet

 Would the holidays really be complete without a visit to see Clara and her Nutcracker Prince dance their way through the Land of Snow and Kingdom of Sweets?
 One of Springfield’s most beloved traditions, the Springfield Ballet has been performing The Nutcracker year after year to adoring audiences from all over the region.
-Check to see when tickets are available and settle in for a magical adventure!

 3. Walk through the tunnel of lights at Silver Dollar City